Where are they now? Chelsea’s last 10 Young Player of the Year winners

 2018: Andreas Christensen

-After a promising loan spell at Borussia Monchengladbach, Christensen established himself as a mainstay of the Chelsea defence under Antonio Conte in 2017-18.
+After a promising loan spell at Borussia Monchengladbach, Christensen established himself as a mainstay of the Chelsea defence under Antonio Conte in 2017-18, winning this award after a year off for some reason.

-The centre-back fell out of favour under Maurizio Sarri and has been in and out of the side under Lampard in 2019-20.
+The centre-back fell out of favour under Maurizio Sarri and was in and out of the side under Lampard, but he since enjoyed the form of his career since the appointment of Thomas Tuchel – for a time looking like Ricardo Carvalho reborn.

 2019: Callum Hudson-Odoi